 Last Minute WILDFOOT Latest Deals

-Book now and receive up to 15% discount off premium cabins and 10% off standard cabins!
+Book early and receive up to 25% discount off the published rates!

 Why book your Arctic Educational Trip with WILDFOOT?

 WILDFOOT is a specialist polar operator with ten years' experience of arranging polar expeditions for individuals and specialist groups.

 Our staff have sailed on a variety of expedition ships and have personal experience of the polar regions, having visited Antarctica, South Georgia, Tristan da Cunha and other South Atlantic islands, Svalbard, Alaska, Northern Norway, Iceland and the Russian Far East, with trips planned to Greenland and Arctic Canada.

 The company is a member of IAATO (International Association of Antarctica Tour Operators), AECO ( Association of Arctic Expedition Cruise Operators), the Association of Cruise Experts, the Association of British Travel Agents and is a holder of a Civil Aviation Authority ATOL certificate.

 We are committed to responsible travel and protecting the environment of the polar regions.
 Apart from membership of IAATO & AECO, which promote responsible and minimum-impact tourism in Antarctica and the Arctic, we are associated with the South Georgia Habitat Restoration Project, Save the Albatross, Worldwide Fund for Nature and the Wildfowl & Wetlands Trust.